Auto Expo 2018: Hyundai Elite i20 Facelift Launched At Rs 5.35 lakh

 - Receives additional features from the Verna

-- Gets the same 1.2-litre petrol and 1.4-litre diesel engine with 5-speed manual and 6-speed manual, respectively.
+- Gets the same 1.2-litre petrol and 1.4-litre diesel engine with a 5-speed and 6-speed manual, respectively.
 A CVT will be offered, for the first time, with the petrol from May 2018

 The second-gen i20 a.k.a the Elite i20 was based on Hyundai’s Fluidic Sculpture 2.0 design philosophy at launch.
 The latest update features new design elements that we’ve seen in other recently launched Hyundai cars.
 The most prominent one is the addition of the new cascading family grille that we have also seen on the new Verna and the Grand i10 and Xcent facelift models on sale in India.